450+ Products Compared

 See Latest Price on Amazon →

-Teeth grinding (bruxism) affects an estimated 10–15% of adults, and most people don’t realize they do it until a dentist flags worn enamel, jaw soreness, or morning headaches.
-Over-the-counter night guards won’t stop the grinding itself — that requires addressing root causes like stress or sleep apnea — but a properly fitted guard cushions the impact, protects enamel, and reduces jaw muscle fatigue.
-We compared six options on fit quality, material durability, comfort, and value to find the best guards for different levels of grinding severity.
+Teeth grinding (bruxism) affects an estimated 10–15% of adults, and many people do not realize they do it until a dentist flags worn enamel, jaw soreness, or morning headaches.
+A mouth guard can separate the teeth and reduce damage from grinding, but it does not solve every cause of bruxism; the National Institute of Dental and Craniofacial Research notes that stress management, mouth guards, and other care routes may all be part of management.
+We researched six options on fit quality, material durability, comfort, and value for different grinding severity levels.
 If you’re also dealing with jaw soreness from clenching, see our best water flosser and best mouthwash for bad breath guides for a complete oral care approach.

 How We Evaluated Mouth Guards for Grinding